 No panel member shall serve on any appeal panel considering an appeal for which s/he was the evaluator.

 Whenever a panel member or a panel member's immediate family appeals to the panel, the member shall not serve for that appeal.
-Immediate family shall include father, mother, brother, sister, husband, wife son, daughter, uncle, aunt, nephew, niece, grandparent, and corresponding in-laws.
+Immediate family shall include father, mother, brother, sister, spouse, son, daughter, uncle, aunt, nephew, niece, grandparent, and corresponding in-laws.

 A panel member shall not hear an appeal filed by his/her immediate supervisor.